bokkypoobah/umswap/code-review/UmswapFactory.md

 }

-function onePlus(uint x) pure returns (uint) {
+// BK OK - Only used in for loops with range limits function onePlus(uint x) pure returns (uint) {
     unchecked { return 1 + x; }
 }

-contract ReentrancyGuard {
+// BK OK - Not really required, as there are no external calls in the swap(...) function contract ReentrancyGuard {
     uint private _executing;